Dermatology Answering Service

 New-patient calls get mixed with clinical noise

-The highest-intent callers are often impatient
+The highest-intent callers keep comparing clinics

 Front-desk capacity controls growth